 Cambridge qualifications develop successful candidates.
-They not only build understanding and knowledge required for progression, but also learning and thinking skills that help candidates become independent learners and equip them for life.
+They build not only understanding and knowledge required for progression, but also learning and thinking skills that help candidates become independent learners and equip them for life.

 Not-for-profit, part of the University of Cambridge